 Managing your brand with reviews

 Reviews build brands.
 The modern consumer is keener than ever to research reviews and give feedback to businesses.
-Ninety-five percent of consumers read reviews before buying, so pay close attention to what people are saying about your business online.
+Ninety-three percent of consumers read reviews before buying, so pay close attention to what people are saying about your business online.
 Of course, at some point or another, you’re bound to get a less than satisfactory review.
 What you do next makes all the difference when it comes to branding.
 Prompt replies and a friendly, conflict-free approach will, over time, build you a reputation of being a humble brand that listens to its customers.

 Reviews don’t have to be all about crisis management.
 Celebrate the positive by rewarding loyal customers who are enthusiastic about your brand: Organize giveaways or give surprise discounts on social media to delight people and turn them into your brand ambassadors.
 If you’re lacking in reviews, consider incentivizing new ones by giving special promo codes or extra services in return.